 - headache and migraine

 The most evidence exists for amitriptyline but some patients cannot tolerate its numerous sedating and anticholinergic effects.
-Desipramine or nortriptyline may be better tolerated in such cases.
+Desipramine or nortriptyline are be better tolerated.

 Controlled studies of the tricyclic antidepressants have shown that effective analgesic dose is often lower than that required to treat depression, and the onset of analgesic action usually is earlier.